AntonioTorres23/OpenGL_Notes/Cubemaps.md

 We calculate a reflection vector R (green) around the object's normal vector N (red) based on the view direction vector I (grey).
 We can calculate this reflection vector using GLSL's built-in reflect function.
 The resulting vector R is then used as a direction vector to index/sample the cubemap, returning a color value of the environment.
 The resulting effect is that the object seems to reflect the skybox.

 Since we already have a skybox setup in our scene, creating reflections isn't too difficult.
+We'll change the fragment shader used by the container/object to give the container/object reflective properties.

+`#version 330 core`
+`out vec4 FragColor;`

+`in vec3 Normal;`
+`in vec3 Position;`

+`uniform vec3 cameraPos;`
+`uniform samplerCube skybox;`